- Reference Number: HEY-787/2022

 Obesity during pregnancy has implications for both mother and baby.
 There is an increased risk of a complications during pregnancy, delivery and after the baby is born.
 Especially for women whose body mass index is over 35.

-What vitamins and mineral are important in early pregnancy?
+What vitamins and minerals are important in early pregnancy?

 Why and for how long should I take folic acid?

-- If you are taking epilepsy medication – check with your GP to see if you need an increased dose of Folic acid.
+If you are taking epilepsy medication – check with your doctor to see if you need an increased dose of folic acid.

-- If you are diabetic – check with your GP to see if you need an increased dose of Folic acid.
+If you are diabetic – check with your doctor to see if you need an increased dose of folic acid.

 Do I need extra iron?